Family Food Garden may collect a share of sales or other compensation from the links on this page.

-Truth is, I didn’t like radishes until I grew them myself.
+Radishes are now a staple crop in my garden.
+But the truth is, I didn’t like radishes until I grew them myself.

 Grown at the right time of the year, and even cooked instead of eating them raw, radishes are now a staple crop in my garden.
 The colors that radishes can be are stunning!

-White radishes, purple, colorful blends and watermelon radishes!
+White radishes, purple, colorful blends, and watermelon radishes!

 How to Grow Radishes